 Surgery before the surgery

 An increasingly popular way of using additive manufacturing in the medical space is through anatomical models.
-Thanks to additive manufacturing, physicians and other health care practitioners, most especially surgeons can reproduce precise anatomical models of a patient which they can then study to create better treatment options.
+Thanks to additive manufacturing, physicians and other health care practitioners, most especially surgeons, can reproduce precise anatomical models of a patient, which they can then study to create better treatment options.

-is the fact that it is known to reduce surgery time and errors as surgeons can practice before difficult surgeries, enabling knowledge of the patient’s body before the surgery.
+Noteworthy is the fact that it is known to reduce surgery time and errors as surgeons can practice before difficult surgeries, enabling knowledge of the patient’s body before the surgery.

 It has grown in so much popularity that some hospitals have started training on 3D printing to ensure doctors, and physicians get the most out of additive manufacturing in the medical space.

 With RICOH 3D for Healthcare, they are enabling an end-to-end workflow that has been designed to ensure ease of design, and the creation of anatomic models for healthcare providers.

 To develop the models, they will make use of Stratasys J750 Digital Anatomy™ Printers and Stratasys J5 MediJet™ 3D printer which can create lifelike anatomic models that imitates an individual patient’s pathology, the models can be controlled like human tissue and will enable clinicians to have more personalised healthcare and could be used for training.

 Scott Driakis, healthcare leader for Stratasys says,